artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

        this is earlier than the date this payment confirmed webhook fires) and setting the transaction ID to the GoCardless payment ID.
 It also sets amount to the amount from GoCardless.
-     - finally it changes the status on the CiviCRM recurring contribution record to 'In Progress'.
+     - check that the status on the CiviCRM recurring contribution record is 'In Progress'.
+(It should be but the check is there because we previously did things differently.)

 Note: After a while the GoCardless payment status is changed from `confirmed` to `paid_out`.
 Normally the confirmed webhook will have processed the payment